 Our Staff at Port Washington

 Ryan Hall is the Site Director at B2R Port Washington.
-Ryan, admittedly, is a recent New York transplant—but he is no stranger to the Bach to Rock family.
-Prior to relocating to his new home in Queens, he served two years in director roles at B2R’s Herndon and Lansdowne schools in Virginia.
+Ryan is no stranger to the Bach to Rock family.
+Prior to relocating to New York in 2012, he served two years in director roles at B2R’s Herndon and Lansdowne schools in Virginia.
 Ryan holds a BA in Music from Indiana University of Pennsylvania and a Master’s in Arts, Entertainment, and Media Management from Columbia College Chicago.
 During his Windy City years, Ryan worked in event production and helped coordinate major festivals such as Lollapalooza and Taste of Chicago.
 Although Ryan’s current focus is arts administration, he has a unique musical background that includes bass guitar and tuba performance, composition, and studio production.
 Ryan is thrilled to be a part of the B2R team.
 His passion for quality music education and organizational development make working with Bach to Rock a dream come true.
 His taste in music is as diverse as his background, ranging from Arcade Fire to Igor Stravinsky.
 Most of all, he enjoys creating fun and original music with his B2R colleagues and students.

-Rachael Heberling specializes in bowed strings, voice, piano, and early childhood at B2R.
+Rachael Heberling is the Assistant Site Director at B2R Port Washington and specializes in bowed strings, voice, piano, and early childhood.
 She holds a BFA in Violin Performance from Indiana University of Pennsylvania and a Master’s degree in Music Education from Arizona State University.
 Originally from rural Eastern Pennsylvania, Rachael joins Bach to Rock’s Port Washington team from the sunny, hot desert of Phoenix, Arizona.
 During her time in the Southwest, Rachael worked as a strings and general music teacher in the public school system of Scottsdale and maintained a private studio of aspiring string, vocal, and brass students.
 In addition to teaching, Rachael enjoys an active career as a performer, specializing in genres ranging from classical to jazz, rock, and folk music.
 She has an eclectic musical background, with experience teaching and performing on a wide variety of musical instruments, including the mesmerizing electric violin.
 Rachael is excited to return to her East Coast roots and become a part of the B2R family.
 Her boundless energy and creativity in teaching music will make Bach to Rock her best musical experience yet.
 Rachael’s musical tastes are as diverse as the genres she enjoys performing.
 In addition to daily walks with her three Australian Shepherds, she enjoys composing, arranging popular music, and transcribing solos of famous jazz artists in her spare time.

 Elana Hayden is a New York session singer, songwriter, jingle/voiceover artist and children’s book author.
 She studied Musical Theatre at Sarah Lawrence College and C. W. Post and has had the privilege of appearing and/or recording with Harry Chapin, Patti LaBelle, Bob Hope, Tony Orlando, The Pointer Sisters, Willie Nelson, Klaus Doldinger and Boomer Esiason, among others.
 She has written, recorded, produced and licensed numerous songs and jingles for TV, film and radio, including spots for Showtime, HBO, the NBA, WNBA, Maury Povich, The Montel Show, and several other shows as well.
 In addition to touring the US and Europe as a lead and background vocalist for many bands and recording artists, Elana appeared in the National Touring Company of the Off-Broadway show Beehive and New York productions of Gym, Carrie, Starmites and Goose.
 Her film and TV credits include 20th Century Fox’s Unfaithfully Yours, starring Nastasia Kinski, Armand Assante, and Dudley Moore, and the ABC-TV After School Special Over the Limit, which aired on network television in the U.S. Currently, Elana enjoys singing background vocals for Songs In The Attic, a NY-based Billy Joel Tribute Band and most recently, she was featured in Wendell Hanes' latest book, "Making 30 Grand in 30 Seconds!
 Vol. 4 - Singing on Major TV Commercials."
 Elana lives in Port Washington with her daughter, Julia and is thrilled to be part of the B2R team!